 8. Vayang Rolling Hills - the combination of beautiful landscape and mesmerizing sea view make this rolling hills an incomparable sight to behold.

 9. Naidi Hills with Basco Lighthouse – next to Mt.
 Iraya, Basco Lighthouse is a popular landmark in Basco.
 It stands at 66-feet and is the first lighthouse built in the island province.

 Day 2.
 SABTANG ISLAND TOUR

 Sabtang is a neighboring island that can be accessed via a motorized boat known as faluwa.
-This boat has no lateral support floats known as outrigger.
+This boat has no lateral support floats known as an outrigger.
 Its design was uniquely created to dance with the notorious waves.
 The boat was being manned by the captain using his feet while his upper part was exposed to the air to have a keen watch of the sea condition.
-For more of this tour, please read: Sabtang Island, Batanes: Exploring its Captivating Beauty.
+For more of this tour, please read Sabtang Island, Batanes: Exploring its Captivating Beauty.